megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 );
 ```

 Here, all the values are assigned by convention.
 An email, a phone number, a status...
 They are all just strings with no special behavior or meaning.
+We must know what they look like beforehand in order to assign them correctly.

 If we use value objects, this class could be implemented like this instead: